Mentalab-hub/explorecpp/README.md

 pair the device

-use outbound serial port as connection
+use outbound serial port as connection, you can find the port devoted to the paired device connection from windows Bluetooth and other devices setting> more Bluetooth setting> COM Ports.
+Use the Outgoing serial COM port in your code to communicate with device.
 ``` c++
 #include "include/explore.h"
 #include <stdio.h>